kprior91/ODA_research_and_innovation/README.md

 **Script 6 - Output 1 (active projects for Tableau).R** - separates and cleans the country field for displaying data in the UKCDR website Tableau map.
 Applies manual exclusions to the data and saves to a Google Sheet.

-**Script 7 - Output 2 (country active project lists).R** - outputs a formatted Excel list of active projects for specified countries
+**Script 7 - Output 2 (country active project lists).R** - outputs a formatted Excel list of active projects for specified countries.
+This data is no different to the downloads available for Tableau except for formatting in Excel.

 **Script 8 - Output 3 (top organisations by country).R** - outputs summary tables of most common institutions by country, based on the number of projects they are involved in